Ruslan Ponomariov

 Ruslan Olehovych Ponomariov (Русла́н Оле́гович Пономарьо́в; born 11 October 1983) is a Ukrainian chess grandmaster.
-He was FIDE World Chess Champion from 2002 to 2004.
+He was FIDE World Chess Champion from 2002 to 2004 and is the youngest holder of the title at the age of 18 years and 104 days, though the title was split at the time.
 He won the Ukrainian Chess Championship in 2011.

-He was runner-up in the Chess World Cup 2005 and Chess World Cup 2009, while reaching the semi-finals in 2011 and the quarterfinals in 2007.
+He was runner-up in the Chess World Cup 2005 and Chess World Cup 2009, and reached the semi-finals in 2011 and the quarterfinals in 2007.

 Early career

 Ponomariov was born in Horlivka in Ukraine.
 He was taught to play chess by his father at the age of 5.
 At 9 he became a first category player, and in September 1993 he moved to Kramatorsk.
 Here Ponomariov attended the A. V. Momot Chess School and was trained by Boris Ponomariov.
 In 1994 he placed third in the World Under-12 Championship at the age of ten.
-In 1996 he won the European Under-18 Championship at the age of just twelve, and the following year won the World Under-18 Championship.
+In 1996 he won the European Under 18 Championship at the age of just twelve, and the following year won the World Under-18 Championship.
 In 1998, at the age of fourteen, he was awarded the Grandmaster title, making him the youngest ever player at that time to hold the title.
 In 1999, he was a member of the Ukrainian national youth team, which won the U-16 Chess Olympiad in Artek, Ukraine.

 Among Ponomariov's notable later results are first place at the Donetsk Zonal tournament in 1998, 5/7 score in the European Club Cup 2000 (including a victory over then-FIDE World Champion Alexander Khalifman), joint first with 7½/9 at Torshavn 2000, 8½/11 for Ukraine in the 2001 Chess Olympiad in Istanbul, winning gold medal on board 2, and first place with 7/10 in the 2001 Governor's Cup in Kramatorsk.